laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    The sorting is byte-wise lexicographic order of the encoded map key data items.

+1. CDE encoders MUST generate CBOR that fulfills basic validity ({{Section 5.3.1 of RFC8949@-cbor}}).
+Note that this includes not emitting duplicate keys in a major type 5 map as well as invalid UTF-8 in major type 3 text strings.

 ### CDE Decoders

+The term "CDE Decoder" is a shorthand for a CBOR decoder that advertises _supporting_ CDE (see the start of this appendix).

 1. CDE decoders MUST follow the rules for preferred serialization decoders ({{psd}}).

+1. CDE decoders MUST check for ordering map keys and for basic validity of the CBOR encoding (see {{Section 5.3.1 of RFC8949@-cbor}}, which includes a check against duplicate map keys and invalid UTF-8).

 # Acknowledgments
 {:numbered="false"}